Foot and ankle disorders

 toe.
 Surgical correction is indicated if conservative measures

 fail.
 The correction recommended depends on the nature of the

-deformity which may be of two types; flexable or fixed.
+deformity which may be of two types; flexible or fixed.

-For a flexable deformity, when the toe can be easily corrected,
+For a flexible deformity, when the toe can be easily corrected,

 a soft tissue procedure is recommended.
 The soft tissue procedure